+All drugs dispensed by a practitioner shall be labeled with the following information:

+(1) Name, address and telephone number of the practitioner;

+(2) Date;

-- All drugs dispensed by a practitioner must be labeled with the following information: - (1) Name, address and telephone number of the practitioner; - (3) Name of the patient or the owner of the animal for which the drug is dispensed.
-If the prescription is for an animal, the species of the animal for which the drug is dispensed; - (4) Name of drug, strength, the quantity dispensed.
-When a generic name is used, the label must also contain the name of the manufacturer or distributor; - (5) Direction for use; - (6) Required precautionary information regarding controlled sub- - (7) Such other cautionary information as required for patient safety; and - (8) An expiration date after which the patient should not use the drug or medicine.
-The expiration date on a drugs dispensed must be the same as that on the original container unless, in the practitioner's professional judgment, a shorter expiration date is warranted.
-A drug must not be dispensed after the expiration date of the drug. - (9) Not withstanding the labeling requirements in this rule, when a drug is dispensed in the practice of an Expedited Partner Therapy treatment protocol, the name of the patient or the patient's partner may be omitted from the label.
+(3) Name of the patient or the owner of the animal for which the drug is dispensed.
+If the prescription is for an animal, the species of the animal for which the drug is dispensed;

+(4) Name of drug, strength, the quantity dispensed.
+When a generic name is used, the label shall also contain the name of the manufacturer or distributor;

+(5) Direction for use;

+(6) Required precautionary information regarding controlled substances;

+(7) Such other and further accessory cautionary information as required for patient safety; and

+(8) An expiration date after which the patient should not use the drug or medicine.
+Expiration dates on drugs dispensed must be the same as that on the original container unless, in the practitioners professional judgement, a shorter expiration date is warranted.
+Any drug bearing an expiration date shall not be dispensed beyond the said expiration date of the drug.

-Stats.
-Implemented: ORS 689.155, ORS 689.505 & 2009 OL Ch 522 Hist.: PB 4-1992, f. & cert. ef.
-8-25-92; Renumbered from 855-043-0001 by BP 1-
+Stat.
+Auth.: ORS 689.155 & 689.205 Stats.
+Implemented: Hist.: PB 4-1992, f. & cert. ef.
+8-25-92